SAEBelgradeWeb/wbd6204-web-application-nlukic97/README.md

 # About
-Picture a situation: You like playing basketball, but none of your friends are into it, or you moved to a new city and you don't know anynobody who plays basketball.
+Picture a situation: You like playing basketball, but none of your friends are into it, or you moved to a new city and you don't know anybody who plays basketball.
 This is the exact question a developer was faced with.
 After much thought, the 'HoopShooters' platform was born.
 On this app, users can find other people looking to play basketball, reserve a spot in existing matches or host a match themselves, meet up, and then - play a basketball match together.